wendyverdonk93/docs/content/payment-methods/banks/sofort-banking/payment-flow.md

     - /payment-methods/sofort-banking/how-does-sofort-banking-work/
 ---

-The table below shows a successful SOFORT Banking payment flow from start to finish.
+The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}